the-teachingRSE-project/competencies/competencies.md

 also informed by the values outlined in @sec:values.
 For example, the RSE needs to be able to estimate resource usage (processing, memory and storage consumption, e.g. [@Lannelongue2021]).
-Resource usage has not only a direct financial price tag but also environmental costs via associated energy consumption.
+Resource usage has not only a direct financial price tag but also environmental costs via associated energy consumption (see @sec:environmental-sustainability).

 Software development also includes testing.
 This task is a manifestation of the
 \ac{SE} competencies of \gls{DOCBB} and \gls{MOD} since a model of the software